-Michael is an Appointed Governor of Bartholomew School and secondary school appointed Director of the Eynsham Partnership Academy.
-He is currently Chair of both the Teaching and Learning Committee of Bartholomew School, and the Finance Committee for the EPA.
+Michael is an Appointed Governor of Bartholomew School and secondary school appointed Trustee of the Eynsham Partnership Academy.
+He is currently Chair of the Teaching and Learning Committee of Bartholomew School.
 For twenty years Michael worked in clinical biochemistry within the pathology departments at the Radcliffe Infirmary and Luton and Dunstable Hospitals.
 He then left the NHS and subsequently managed a family firm, a specialist contractor within the construction industry, as joint MD and finance director.

 Tony is the Director of Education for The Diocese of Oxford overseeing 282 schools across Oxfordshire, Berkshire and Buckinghamshire.
 He possesses extensive headship experience including providing intervention for schools in challenging circumstances as well as leading a school designated as outstanding.
 In addition, Tony has international school improvement and system leadership experience gained from his role for four years as Principal Education Consultant in The Kingdom of Bahrain.
 During this time, Tony developed an intervention programme for primary schools to ensure rapid improvement as part of a 'Challenge Programme'.
 This had demonstrable impact in the country's standing in relation to the PISA and PRL tests.